exp111/OutwardStuff/Randomizer/thunderstore/README.md

 If you have any other issue, please open an issue on GitHub (linked above)

 Changelog:
+1.1.3:
+- Remove some items from the blacklist
+- Optionally allow equipment with no icon to be generated (only 3 currently)

 1.1.2:
 - Limited the quantity of randomized non stackable items, so they don't fill up inventories that much anymore